 Fried stuff adds to discomfort especially, if a person is suffering from acid reflux.
 Hence, fries and other similar fried foods that seem delicious are dangerous during acid reflux.

 Can I eat Pasta with acid reflux?

 Yes, you can eat properly cooked, soft pasta combined with low acidic sauces.
 Yet, eat it in moderate quantities.
 You can follow the guidelines we’ve mentioned above for eating pizza with GERD.

 What is the difference between heartburn and acid reflux heartburn?

 Heartburn is one symptom of acid reflux.
 However, you might have acid reflex but not heartburn as I have.

-Light cheese portion with low fats is OK for acid reflux.
-However, full-fat cheese will worsen acid reflux so, before eating cheese, you must guarantee it has low fats.
+A light cheese portion with low fats is OK for acid reflux.
+However, full-fat cheese will worsen acid reflux so before eating cheese, you must guarantee it has low fats.

 The best snack to have during acid reflux is Pretzel.
 Pretzel is a dough; it is ready to eat after baking in the oven and has many nutritional benefits like high fiber.

 Note: It’s not medical advice, yet my personal research and experience with living with GERD.